XuRuihan/NNFormer/README.md

    ```
    The generated file `all_nasbench201.pt` will be saved in `./data/nasbench201/`.

-### Train NeuralFormer
+### Train NNFormer
-You can train NeuralFormer following the script below:
+You can train NNFormer following the script below:
 ```
 bash scripts/Accuracy_Predict_NASBench201/train_5%.sh
 ```
-The trained models will be saved in `./output/nasbench-201/neuralformer_5%/`.
+The trained models will be saved in `./output/nasbench-201/nnformer_5%/`.
 Training scripts of other settings are shown in the [scripts](./scripts/) directory.

 ### Evaluate the pretrained model
-You can evaluate the trained NeuralFormer following the script below:
+You can evaluate the trained NNFormer following the script below:
 ```
 bash test_5%.sh
 ```